In layman’s terms, a duel agent (or dual agency) is someone who is representing the buyer and the seller at the same time.

 Final (and my personal) thoughts.

 Dual agency is not something you want to deal with.
-Your goal as a buyer should be to get the best deal on your property and your goal as a seller should be to get the most amount of money.
-Working with an agent who has other motives does not allow anyone to accomplish his or her goal.
+Goals as a buyer and seller should be to get the best deal on your property.
+Working with an agent who has other motives does not allow the buyer or seller to accomplish his or her goal.